Office of the Public Defender

 Fayetteville, Arkansas 72701

-The Office of the Public Defender provides representation to persons accused or convicted of a crime who cannot afford private counsel.
+The Office of the Public Defender provides representation to persons accused or convicted of a crime who cannot afford private counsel in the Fourth Judicial District, Washington and Madison Counties.
 Their goal is to provide effective and impartial defense legal services and to protect the Constitutional rights of defendants.

 Frequently Asked Questions